bids-standard/bids-specification/specification.md

 (single session case)
 participants.tsv
 participants.json
-phenotype/&lt;measurement\_tool\_name&gt;.tsv
+phenotype/<measurement_tool_name>.tsv
-phenotype/&lt;measurement\_tool\_name&gt;.json
+phenotype/<measurement_tool_name>.json

 Optional: Yes

-The purpose of this file is to describe properties of participants such as age, handedness, sex, etc. In case of single session studies this file has one compulsory column participant\_id that consists of sub-&lt;participant\_label&gt;, followed by a list of optional columns describing participants.
+The purpose of this file is to describe properties of participants such as age, handedness, sex, etc. In case of single session studies this file has one compulsory column participant_id that consists of sub-<participant_label>, followed by a list of optional columns describing participants.
 Each participant needs to be described by one and only one row.

 ### 8.9.1 participants.tsv example: